Day tripper: places to visit that are under a few hours from Cork City

 Take in the history in Cobh

 Probably best known for being the “last port of call” for the famous RMS Titanic, Cobh offers up a wealth of knowledge on the ill-fated ship.
 Steeped in history, the Victorian promenade and bandstand is a great spot to stop and enjoy ice cream too – if the weather cooperates that is.

 Go whale watching

 Head down to Courtmacsherry and book in for one of the Atlantic whale and dolphin watching tours.
 Captained by experienced, professional skippers, they know all the best locations to spot some wildlife.
-Observe fin whales, humpback whales, minke whales, common dolphins, basking sharks, harbour porpoise and sunfish amongst other marine life.
+Observe fin whales, humpback whales, minke whales, common dolphins, basking sharks, harbour porpoises and sunfish amongst other marine life.
 Food at Monks Lane restaurant is a must after a day out at sea.

 Sample the local food offering

 Easily recognised by its colourful streetscapes, Kinsale is always a good idea – particularly for foodies who should make sure that one of the local food tours is on the agenda.
 Offering two different options, you can choose from the original walking food tour or opt for a foraging and picnic tour instead.
 The latter also incorporates food tasting and coastal foraging as well.